openlibhums/memory-alpha/content/support/accounts-and-roles/account-management.md

 -   Account activation.

 Staff have additional controls for:
--   Viewing authenticated users (users with active sessions).
+-   Viewing all accounts for the Janeway installation, including their journal roles and activation status.
--   Merging user accounts (only accessible at press level).
+-   Merging user accounts.
+Both of these are only available at the press level.

 ## Journal users
 If you are an editor or staff member, you can manage user accounts for a